jensonp/project-steam-engine/backend-deep-dive-fixed.md

 });
 ```

-This is a simple 2-arity handler (no `next`). `res.json()` internally calls `JSON.stringify()` on the object, sets `Content-Type: application/json`, and sends the response.
+This is a simple 2-arity handler (no `next`). `res.​json()` internally calls `JSON.​stringify()` on the object, sets `Content-​Type: application/​json`, and sends the response.
 The `timestamp` provides a liveness signal — monitoring systems can poll this endpoint and verify the server is responsive.

 **Step 7 — 404 handler (lines 37–39)**: